ooosaretin/google-search-selenium/README.md

 6. [Video Recording](#video-recording)

 ## Overview
 This project demonstrates how to use **Selenium WebDriver** in **JavaScript** to perform automated testing on Google Search.
-The test performs a search query, checks for specific elements on the results page, and saves video recording of the test execution.
+The test performs a search query and checks for specific elements on the results page.
 This helps with debugging and visual verification.

 ## Features
 - **Selenium WebDriver** for automated testing.